Heads of Laboratories

 Laboratory of Integrative Neuroscience

 Magnasco’s group uses living beings as a source of inspiration for creating new mathematical descriptions of nature.
 The lab’s main focus is on computational and experimental neurophysiology, primarily in the context of auditory function but also touching on vision, memory, olfaction, and other sensory processing, as well as studies of dolphin communication in aquaria and in the wild.

 Magnasco uses both computational and experimental methods to model the complexity, organization, and information-processing properties of living organisms.
-The lab concentrates on sensory processing, employing experimental techniques to investigate the auditory representation of complex objects in laboratory animals as well as in humans, and studying communication in dolphins.
-They also use computer modeling to understand how and where sound is processed in the mammalian brain, as well as more general models of brain function.
+The lab concentrates on sensory processing, employing experimental techniques to investigate the auditory representation of complex objects in laboratory animals as well as in humans.
+They also study communication in dolphins.
+Using computer modeling, they work to understand how and where sound is processed in the mammalian brain, as well as more general models of brain function.

 Magnasco’s computational studies include both abstract modeling and data analysis.
 Modeling work is underway on neural architectures of auditory processing, including frequency discrimination and spatial perception models.
 These efforts also address neural function and memory, such as mechanisms employed by the brain to balance excitatory and inhibitory activity in neural circuits.
-Data analysis work concentrates on methods to analyze large-scale neurophysiological datasets to demonstrate the footprints of such critical balancing during wakefulness and its absence during loss of consciousness, anesthesia, epilepsia, and normal sleep.
+Data analysis work concentrates on methods to analyze large-scale neurophysiological datasets to demonstrate the footprints of such critical balancing during wakefulness and its absence during loss of consciousness, anesthesia, epilepsy, and normal sleep.

 The laboratory’s effort to study dolphin communication and cognition is carried out both in aquaria and with wild animals at several field stations.
 The scientists are seeking to understand both the natural extent of dolphins’ vocal repertoire and communication ability, and their ability to acquire novel signals.
 This work involves extensive data analysis efforts as well as fieldwork to develop novel acquisition techniques.